rerun-io/rerun/design/space_views.md

 Example:
 The `Points2DPart` queries the `Points2D` archetype upon execution and produces as a result `re_renderer::PointCloudDrawData`.
-Since points can have UI labels, it also stores `UiLabel` in its own state which the space view class of `ui` can read out via `Points2DPart::data()` to draw UI labels.
+Since points can have UI labels, it also stores `UiLabel` in its own state which the view class of `ui` can read out via `Points2DPart::data()` to draw UI labels.

 Note on naming: